omics-datascience/modulector/README.md

 ### miRNA codes

-Searches for codes from a list of miRNA identifiers and returns the approved access identifier according to miRbase DB.
+Searches for codes from a list of miRNA identifiers and returns the approved access identifier according to miRBase DB.

 - URL: `/mirna-codes`
 - Method: POST
 - Required body params (in JSON format):
-  - `mirna_codes`: list of identifiers that you want to get your accession ID from miRbase DB.
+  - `mirna_codes`: list of identifiers that you want to get your accession ID from miRBase DB.
 - Functions:
   - Ordering fields: ordering is not available for this service
   - Filtering fields: filtering is not available for this service